israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 The WebAssembly JavaScript object acts as the namespace for all WebAssembly-related functionality.

 Unlike most other global objects, WebAssembly is not a constructor (it is not a function object).
+You can compare it to Math.